OVERVIEW

 What Does a Copywriter Do?

-• Planning out each section of copy: Great ideas mean nothing without strong organization and planning.
-A copywriter must consider the best organization, from titles to sections to bulleted lists, for their copy to be easily read and understood by consumers.
+- Planning out each section of copy.
+Great ideas mean nothing without strong organization and planning.
+From titles to sections to bulleted lists, thoughtful organization ensures content is readable and impactful for consumers.

 EDUCATION & BEST DEGREES